colliery-io/crt/README.md

 ## Themes

-CRT includes 15 built-in themes:
+CRT includes 16 built-in themes.
+See the [Theme Gallery](docs/gallery/README.md) for screenshots of each.

 | Theme | Description |
 |-------|-------------|